LandOfTheRair/landoftherair.github.io/_docs/other/drakkar-differences.md

 * Buffs last longer in general.
 * Different classes have different internal growths.
 For example, Warriors gain +1/1 every 5 levels.
 * Better GM (sysop) tools.
 Things can be created from scratch, duped, fixed etc as necessary.
+* Items with random stats have a star rating (1-3) that shows how good they are.
 * Playable on web or desktop.